Build your career with our industry-related courses. call us now at +65 9730 4250

 • Inventory items are so intermixed that it is difficult to assign a specific cost to a separate unit.

-• The accounting system is not adequately sophisticated to track FIFO or LIFO inventory layers.
+• The accounting system is not adequately sophisticated to track FIFO or LIFO inventory layers, which can also complicate how to manage petty cash in Singapore businesses, where proper tracking and reconciliation are critical for financial accuracy.

 • Inventory items are so commoditized that there is no other way to assign a cost to a separate unit.